tarantool/tarantool/doc/sphinx/book/box/index.rst

 For the combination “UPDATE plus SELECT” the view is not consistent, because after the UPDATE the transaction processor thread can switch to another fiber, and delete the tuple that was just updated.
-Note re storage engine: sophia handles yields differently, see :ref:`differences between memtx and sophia <sophia_diff>`.
+Note re storage engine: phia handles yields differently, see :ref:`differences between memtx and phia <phia_diff>`.
 Note re multi-request transactions: there is a way to delay yields, see :ref:`Atomic execution <atomic_execution>`.